gintonicai/documentation/mvp/distillery-subchain-guide/glossary-of-terms.md

 #### $GIN

 The native cryptocurrency of the gintonic network.
-You earn $GIN tokens as rewards for contributing your GPU's computing power.
+You earn $GIN as rewards for contributing your GPU's computing power.

 ### I